awslabs/sagemaker-debugger/docs/mxnet.md

 ---

 ## Full API
-See the [API](api.md) page for details about Hook, Collection, SaveConfig, and ReductionConfig
+See the [API for Saving Tensors](api.md) page for details about Hook, Collection, SaveConfig, and ReductionConfig

 See the [Analysis](analysis) page for details about analyzing a training job.